spaceexpanse/metaverse/Src/Plugin/TransX/Doc/TransX readme source.txt

 Purpose of main classes in TransX
 ----------------------------------

-The actual MFD class in TransX doesn't do much - mostly because Orbiter insists on deleting it and recreating it without warning.
+The actual MFD class in TransX doesn't do much - mostly because SpaceXpanse insists on deleting it and recreating it without warning.
 It therefore does little other than pass on the messages it receives to its viewstate.

 Viewstate is the part of the code that holds information relevant to a particular open window to TransX.
 There can of course be several of these, all looking at different parts of the flight, and looking at different variable sets.